Who We Are

 Fulfilling Kids Against Hunger’s mission requires a vast food packaging capacity to meet an endless demand for food.
 Kids Against Hunger believes that the best way to engage the largest number of people is through a decentralized, locally-based network of food packaging satellites that are active in their community.
 This model engages and empowers people to realize they can make a difference in solving the worldwide problem of starvation and establishes relationships with organizations such as Kiwanis, Rotary, and many faith-based groups of widely varying denominations.
 This growth strategy also allows the organization to continuously expand its food packaging capacity and volunteer involvement.

 Since its launch, Kids Against Hunger has provided over 2 billion meals for children and their families in 70 countries through the efforts of hundreds of thousands of volunteers.
+Freedom Foods seeks to continue adding to that total with its mission of feeding families around the world and around the corner.

 Why We Do It